 A consistent brand experience takes away some of the unnecessary friction customers must overcome to make a purchase.
 Omnichannel marketing faces a number of challenges.
 To close the omnichannel gaps, make sure that

 - A company-wide point of reference for product information is established.

 - All marketing and sales channels are synced to it.

 - Product description inconsistencies are eliminated.

-All this can be achieved through implementing a Product Information Management system, like Bluestone PIM.
+All this can be achieved by implementing a Product Information Management system.
 When considering PIM software, draw up a checklist of what it should be capable of, such as